 When I was a resident, every vent lecture either put me to sleep or left me dazed and bewildered.
 I gave a lecture of that ilk when I started working after fellowship.
 I had become part of the problem.
 I decided there must be a way to make vent management more understandable and if not interesting, at least bearable.
 Right now, the actual knowledge in most of EM on vents is dismal [PMIDs: 27330658 and 25497896]

-This lecture was up on the soon to be defunct EMCrit Lecture site.
-It offers a path to managing any patient on the ventilator in the ED.
+This lecture offers a path to managing any patient on the ventilator in the ED.
 I have tried to simplify as much as possible while still maintaining an evidence-based approach.

 This is Part I, it deals with the lung injury strategy.
-Next week, we'll talk about the strategy for patients with obstructive lung disease.
+In a future episode, we'll talk about the strategy for patients with obstructive lung disease.

 There are only 4 things you need to remember for a lung injury patient:

 Vt (Tidal Volume) = Lung Protection

 First, read my Ventilator Article in the Annals of EM [Managing-Initial-Vent-ED]

 Then, print out this Handout for the Dominating the Vent Series